 Ed Schein’s thesis in the book “DEC Is Dead; Long Live DEC” might apply to SoL: the formal organization in question is dead but its alumni are influential and the entire field/industry has been influenced in good ways, thanks to DEC - and perhaps thanks to SoL in its field.

 The next-generation SoL units in other lands take turns in hosting global gatherings.
 Most hold membership in a Global SoL Association and share the original SoL brand mark ,but it has no legal authority.
 No franchises.
 Within North America the diaspora of SoL alumni moves on, consulting, teaching in informal networks.

 In its heydays (Phases 1 and 2 ) SoL was an association with big ambitions, impressive projects and high-end members, including (not all at the same time) Ford, Shell, HP, Unilever, Intel, Detroit Edison, AT&T, Sanofi.
 Several agencies of the US federal government were closely involved, including EPA, Dept of Ed., US Army, also the World Bank.

 A Liaison Group was central (average 15 members) representing the member companies plus SoL staff (and sometimes also one or two researchers or consultants) met for three days, four times a year.

 This group shared learnings and problems from their home settings, planned a big annual meeting for all members, and worked among themselves to learn and apply the five disciplines more effectively.

-SoL in its prime was not a minor league operation.
-Possibly grandiose in its vision but operated by humble talented people, collaborating together in a community of deeply woven relationships, in no way cultish, all passionate about a shared vision: to help more organizations become learning organizations, where people can work for goals they care about in ways they care about.
+SoL in its prime was surely not a minor league operation.
+Possibly grandiose in its vision but operated by humble talented people, collaborating together in a community of deeply woven relationships, in no way cultish, all passionate about a shared vision: to help organizations make more progress towards the learning organization ideal, learning together how to do that better, and committed to sharing that knowledge - how people can work together for goals they care about in ways/relationships they care about.